Rare ‘Self-Destructing’ Asteroid Is Spinning Itself Apart

 Some 214 million miles from the sun, between the orbits of Mars and Jupiter, a peculiar asteroid is hurtling through space, gradually spinning itself apart.
 Known as 6478 Gault, this particular space rock is part of a group of rare “self-destructing” asteroids that are slowly crumbling away as a result of their own rotation, explains NASA.

-Measuring just 2.5 miles across, Gault is spinning so fast that it has begun to slowly shed surface material (rock and dust grains called regolith), leaving a long trail of dusty particle behind.
+Measuring just 2.5 miles across, Gault is spinning so quickly that it has begun to slowly shed surface material (rock and dust grains called regolith), leaving a long trail of dusty particle behind.
 The fascinating thing about this unraveling asteroid is that the dusty debris chipped off of its spinning surface is actually streaking behind it, forming two comet-like tails that give it an eerie, almost ethereal look.

 These bright streaks of material have been caught on camera by the Hubble Space Telescope, which observed the asteroid in the throes of self-destruction and managed to snap a clear photo of its long, thin debris tails.
 The spectacular snapshot was released yesterday by NASA and is completely bewildering.